scottynate05/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+You can establish state with a constructor, and using this.state.

 2. Describe the different phases of the component lifecycle.

+We have a constructor, render, and if our components mounted or not.
+The 3 phases they go through is: Mounting, Updating, and Unmounting.

 3. Demonstrate an understanding of class component lifecycle methods.

+Class components use constructor, super, and render.

 4. Define stateful logic.

+Logic that is built into a component?

 5. Describe how to test a React component with React Testing Library.

+Seting up your test (Arrange)
+Testing (Act)
+Ensuring what you're expecting is what is returned (Assert) Similar to cypress.io, we can imitate a user's interaction to make sure our components are functioning properly.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.